I've Built the Perfect Life, So Why Do I Feel Empty?

 Begin to notice the difference between the voice of your conditioning ("I should be grateful," "Who am I to want more?") and the voice of your knowing ("Something is missing," "This isn't all there is").

-This isn't about blowing up your life tomorrow.
-It's about gently, persistently questioning the walls of the cage you've built.
-It's about testing which bars are real constraints and which are just habitual boundaries you've stopped pushing against.
+You don't have to blow up your life tomorrow, you just need to start gently and persistently questioning the walls of the life you've built.
+It's a process of testing which are real constraints and which are just habitual boundaries you've stopped pushing against.

 The quiet truth is this – The life you've built might be impressive, but it may not be yours.
-And the journey of reclaiming what's truly yours: your time, your energy, your definition of enough... this might well be the most important work you ever do.
+Maybe none of it is, or maybe just parts of it aren't.
+And the journey of reclaiming what is always yours: your time, your energy, your definition of enough... this might well be the most important work you ever do.

-It won't be comfortable (liberation never is).
-But on the other side of this unraveling lies a life that feels like coming home... to your body, to your truest desires, to the wild earth that's been waiting for you to remember you belong to it.
+It won't be comfortable (liberation never is), but the truth will always set you free, and on the other side of this unraveling exists a life that feels like coming home... to your body, to your truest desires, to the wild earth that's been waiting for you to remember you belong to it.

 You're not alone in this awakening.